-The following data are the 3 liquidity measures the bank had used to monitor their liquidity exposures for the past 5 years.
+The following data are the three liquidity measures the bank has used to monitor their liquidity exposures for the past five years.

-Measure 2009 2010 2011 2012 2013 Liquidity Index (%) 80% 82% 88% 89% 90% Financing Gap (\$mm) \$1,500mm \$1,050mm \$813mm \$1,392mm \$750mm Net Liquidity (\$mm) -\$1,250mm -\$750mm \$1,187mm \$608mm \$1,250mm
+Measure 2013 2014 2015 2016 2017 Liquidity Index (%) 80% 82% 88% 89% 90% Financing Gap (\$mm) \$1,500mm \$1,050mm \$813mm \$1,392mm \$750mm Net Liquidity (\$mm) -\$1,250mm -\$750mm \$1,187mm \$608mm \$1,250mm

-The bank also has a liquidity crisis plan that outlined the roles and responsibilities of each executive during a liquidity crisis.
-Furthermore, the plan also defined a mandatory decision-making process and communications that need to take place during the crisis.
-The plan also defined the criteria to trigger the liquidity crisis plan.
-These are the only measures or tools the bank used to manage and monitor their liquidity risk up to this point.
+The bank also has a liquidity crisis plan that outlines the roles and responsibilities of each executive during a liquidity crisis.
+Furthermore, the plan also defines a mandatory decision-making process and communications that need to take place during the crisis.
+The plan also defines the criteria to trigger the liquidity crisis plan.
+These are the only measures or tools the bank has used to manage and monitor liquidity risk up to this point.

-The bank came out from 2008 financial crisis unscratched.
-The bank stayed solvent and did not have severe liquidity problem and the executives of the bank are very happy with the performance of the bank after looking at these historical measures and comfortable with the current liquidity risk mitigation policy.
+The bank came out from the 2008 financial crisis unscratched.
+The bank stayed solvent and did not have severe liquidity problems.
+The executives of the bank are very happy with the performance of the bank after looking at these historical measures and are comfortable with the current liquidity risk mitigation policy.